chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ### Configuring External AWS PostgreSQL RDS

-These configuration directions are intended for in the initial deployment of Chef Automate.
+These configuration directions are intended for the initial deployment of Chef Automate.

 Create `postgresql.toml` file and add the following details of your AWS PostgreSQL RDS: